pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/ComparisonWithSwiftData.md

 ```

 And the [`@Fetch`](<doc:Fetch>) property wrapper allows you to execute multiple queries in a single
-database transaction to gather you data into a single data type.
+database transaction to gather your data into a single data type.
 SwiftData has no equivalent for
 either of these operations.
 See <doc:Fetching> for more detailed information on how to fetch
 data from your database using the tools of this library.